NeilBotelho/IRCish/DesignDoc.md

 	1. opcode=0, it adds the user identity to the msg "From" field and sends it over the messaging channel
 	1. opcode=1, it notifies users of the room being joined, then adds the user to the room
 	1. opcode=2, it removes the user from the group, then notifies other users of the departure
-	1. opcode=3, If specified username is valid, change user identity and notify users in rooms that the current user has joined
+	1. opcode=3, If the specified username is valid, change user identity and notify users in rooms that the current user has joined

 ### -clientWriter
-Recieves messages from cli.writeCh and send to client.
+Receives messages from cli.writeCh and sends to client.
 Pings client periodically to prevent ReadDeadline from closing active clients.
 Runs as a goroutine and each Client object has one associated with it

 **Parameters:** cli \*Client